-God uses many different ‘signs’ in the Scriptures to reveal Himself, to direct people where they should go and to establish covenants.
+God uses many different ‘signs’ in the Scriptures to reveal Himself, to direct people where they should go, and to establish His covenants with His people.
 Each ‘sign’ had a prophetic purpose and brought forth a response from the person or people to whom it was given.

 “This will be a sign to you: You will find a baby wrapped in cloths and lying in a manger” (Luke 2:12).

 God gave this ‘sign’ to shepherds at the time of Yeshua’s birth.
 They were in the fields at the Migdal Eder known as the ‘watchtower of the flock’ just outside of Bethlehem.
 Because these shepherds tended the sheep raised for the sacrifices in the Temple, they would have understood the prophetic significance of the ‘sign’ for recognizing the ‘Lamb of God’.
 As soon as they received the ‘sign,’ they went to find the Savior.

 “Therefore the Lord himself will give you a sign: The virgin will conceive and give birth to a son, and you will call him Immanu’el” (Isaiah 7:14).

 The prophet Isaiah directed this prophetic ‘sign’ toward all young virgins in Israel.
 Many Jewish young women hoped to be the vessel for birthing the nation’s salvation through the Messiah.
 They placed their faith in this ‘sign’ that would bring forth the promised ‘Seed’.
 Miriam became the virgin who conceived and became the ‘sign’ to the world of Immanu’el.